olebole/irafdoc/doc/nttools.tlinear.rst

   <dt><b>outtable = STDOUT [file name template]</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='outtable' Line='outtable = STDOUT [file name template]' -->
   <dd>File names for creating output files, or STDOUT to send output to the screen.
-  If the value of this parameter is <tt>"STDOUT"</tt> then the parameters of the fit will be written to STDOUT preceded by a header line (beginning with #) in tabular form.
+  If the value of this parameter is <span style="font-family: monospace;">"STDOUT"</span> then the parameters of the fit will be written to STDOUT preceded by a header line (beginning with #) in tabular form.
-  If 'outtable' is not <tt>"STDOUT"</tt> then the number of file names must match the number of names in 'intable', and the fitted Y values and residuals will be written to an output table with the specified name.
+  If 'outtable' is not <span style="font-family: monospace;">"STDOUT"</span> then the number of file names must match the number of names in 'intable', and the fitted Y values and residuals will be written to an output table with the specified name.
 The parameters of the fit will